mrozio13pl/sudoku-in-terminal/readme.md

 - [ ] More options for creating sudoku game.
 - [ ] Customizable keystrokes.
 - [ ] Update cache file before exiting.

+## ❤ Support

+Consider starring [my repo](https://github.com/mrozio13pl/sudoku-in-terminal) if you like this project. 🌟

 ## Versioning